0n5/cheat-scripts/docker/docker-basics.md

 	-w: overrides the working directory set in dockerfile
 	-e: passes environment variables during 'docker run'
 	-u: overrides the user specified in dockerfile
+	-v: creates a volume in the container from a dir on the localhost

 	--name:                   names the container
 	--restart=always:         container will restart everytime no matter what